 How flat fee pricing aligns incentives differently

 With a flat fee, the service has no incentive to oversell your savings.
 The fee is the same whether your reduction is $500 or $3,000.
-That means the recommendation you get is based on whether the case is winnable — not on whether the projected savings are big enough to justify a commission.
+That means the recommendation you get is based on whether the case is winnable and worth filing — not on whether the projected savings are big enough to justify a commission.

 At Appealo, if we don't think your appeal has strong evidence behind it, we tell you not to file.
 That's only possible because we're not paid a percentage of your savings.